 What you likely recognize as a peace lily flower is technically a spathe, or modified leaf.
 It emerges white and develops a pale green tinge over the next 10 days.
 The actual flowers cover the spadix, the fleshy spike protruding from the spathe.

-When a spathe begins browning from age, snip it off at the base of its stem to keep the plant looking its best.
+When Spathiphyllum flowers brown from age, snip them off at the base of their stems to keep the plant looking its best.
 Use clean, sharp scissors wiped beforehand in rubbing alcohol.
 Removing the spathe encourages the plant to grow a replacement.

 Most insects ignore peace lilies.
-Western flower thrips puncture a peace lily's spathes to drain the cellular contents.
+Western flower thrips are nasty little beasts that puncture a peace lily's spathes to drain the cellular contents.
 Infested spathes may turn brown.
-Thrips most often affect large-flowered cultivars.
+Peace lily thrips most often affect large-flowered cultivars.

 If you notice small, slender dark insects or wet, shiny spots on the spathes, isolate the plant immediately for treatment.

 Protective clothing, including a long-sleeved shirt, long pants and safety goggles.

 Move the peace lily out of direct sun and cover the surrounding surfaces to protect them from dripping soap.
 If the weather is above 60 degrees Fahrenheit, take it outdoors to spray it, if possible.